ProtonMail/WebClients/README.md

   - npm 5
   - git

-### About npm install

-This command will run as a hook postinstall,
-  - `tasks/privateDependencies.sh`: Custom vendor

 ### Error with Mac

 You need to install a few dep in order to be able to deploy